-Vaginal thrush is a common infection caused by an overgrowth of Candida albicans yeast.
+Vaginal thrush is a common infection caused by an overgrowth of the yeast Candida albicans.
 This yeast lives naturally in the bowel and in small numbers in the vagina.
-It is mostly harmless, but symptoms can develop if yeast numbers increase.
+It’s mostly harmless, but symptoms can develop if yeast numbers increase.

-About 75 per cent of women will have vaginal thrush in their lifetime.
+About 75% of women will have vaginal thrush in their lifetime.
 Other names for this infection are candidiasis or monilia.

 Symptoms can include vaginal itching or burning, a white discharge and stinging or burning while urinating.
 Vaginal creams or vaginal tablets (pessaries) can help reduce the symptoms of thrush.
 Thrush can also occur in other parts of the body, such as the mouth.